hyperchomp/prgl/README.md

 sudo make install
 ```

-After this (and the dependencies below!) simply include any necessary pr3d modules into your project.
+After this (and the dependencies below!) simply include any necessary prgl modules into your project.
 They are in a subfolder structure so you should include them like so:

 ```
-#include <pr3d/game.h>
+#include <prgl/game.h>
-#include <pr3d/screen.h>
+#include <prgl/screen.h>
 // etc...
 ```

 ## Dependencies
 ### Install
-These dependencies must be installed separately from pr3d as the framework relies on them.
+These dependencies must be installed separately from prgl as the framework relies on them.
-* [GLFW](https://github.com/glfw/glfw) (zlib) for a multitude of functionality, for example rendering and input. pr3d wraps a lot of GLFW functionality so you shouldn't normally need to call it directly.
+* [GLFW](https://github.com/glfw/glfw) (zlib) for a multitude of functionality, for example rendering and input. prgl wraps a lot of GLFW functionality so you shouldn't normally need to call it directly.
-    * I recommend building GLFW from source as a static library, this process is very similar to installing pr3d.
+    * I recommend building GLFW from source as a static library, this process is very similar to installing prgl.
 The directions can be found [in the GLFW documentation](https://www.glfw.org/docs/latest/compile.html).

 #### Linking
-You can easily link pr3d to your project in CMakeLists.txt.
-Note that for GLFW although you need it installed to compile pr3d itself you aren't required to link it in another project using the framework as pr3d aims to provide wrapper methods for any needed GLFW functionality.
+You can easily link prgl to your project in CMakeLists.txt.
+Note that for GLFW although you need it installed to compile prgl itself you aren't required to link it in another project using the framework as prgl aims to provide wrapper methods for any needed GLFW functionality.
 ```
-find_package(pr3d REQUIRED)
+find_package(prgl REQUIRED)

-target_link_libraries(${CMAKE_PROJECT_NAME} PRIVATE pr3d)
+target_link_libraries(${CMAKE_PROJECT_NAME} PRIVATE prgl)
 ```

 ### Bundled
 These dependencies are bundled in the project source code and don't require installation.
 * [Glad](https://github.com/Dav1dde/glad) (MIT) for **glad1** as a GL loader.
 * [stb](https://github.com/nothings/stb) (MIT) for stb_image as a loader for things like textures.
 * [cglm](https://github.com/recp/cglm) (MIT) For linear algebra (2D/3D math).
-This is what pr3d leverages for vectors, matrices, and all the math that goes along with them.
-This library is meant to be used directly when developing with pr3d for the data structures and supporting math it provides.
+This is what prgl leverages for vectors, matrices, and all the math that goes along with them.
+This library is meant to be used directly when developing with prgl for the data structures and supporting math it provides.